 7. Always keep food and water in the same place.

-Once your dog has learned where his food is, it will be easier for him to return to it — and it will become another location cue.
+Once your dog has learned where their food is, it will be easier for them to return to it — and it will become another location cue.

 “We always kept his food and water bowls in the same spot,” Conner says.